 [Tweet “Benchmarking and tracking your #sales cycle can help show impact of #ABM campaigns.”]

 7. Customer Retention

 Account-based marketing isn’t only for generating new business.
 It can also be an important tool for customer retention (and even for upselling and cross-selling).
 Monitor retention rates among the accounts that are being targeted with account-based messaging to track the percentage of customers that churn.

 Learn More About Account-Based Marketing

-Using any combination of the above metrics — and optimizing your marketing based on your results — will help you build the most impactful ABM campaigns possible.
+Using any combination of the above account-based marketing metrics — and optimizing your marketing based on your results — will help you build the most impactful ABM campaigns possible.
 But these aren’t the only possible metrics you can use to track your success.
 In my book Account-Based Marketing for Dummies, I explore tons of other ways to measure and optimize your campaigns.
 Click the banner below to download the first chapter of the book for free!